sport-exercise-performance-psychology.jpeg

 Per Credit Hour Per 3-Credit Course Approximate Tuition Cost

-2The flat-rate semester fee of $6,336.70 applies to full-time non-Ohio resident undergraduate students enrolled in a fully online degree program and taking between 12-18 credit hours, PLUS a surcharge of $10 per credit hour of actual credits taken (between 12-18 or $120-$180).
-This program is calculated at 8 semesters.
+2The flat-rate semester fee of $6,526.80 applies to full-time non-Ohio resident undergraduate students enrolled in a fully online degree program and taking between 12-18 credit hours, PLUS a surcharge of $10 per credit hour of actual credits taken (between 12-18 or $120-$180).
+This program is calculated at 8 semesters plus the surcharge.

 An additional Distance Learning fee for all students enrolled in a distance learning course is $15 per credit hour.
 Program tuition and costs are estimated and subject to change.

 Total program cost based on Tuition Guarantee Program for a full-time student taking 12-18 credit hours for 8 semesters.
 Actual tuition costs may vary based on a student’s chosen academic plan.
-For a complete listing of tuition rates for approved online programs please contact the One Stop for Student Services at 330-672-6000, or via our website Contact Us link.
+For a complete listing of tuition rates for approved online programs, please contact Kent State’s Financial, Billing & Enrollment Center at 330-672-6000 or via our website Contact Us link.

 The total program costs are estimates and are not final or binding.
 Program costs are based on standard fees, but fees may vary based on the actual classes taken.
 Kent State University disclaims any liability arising from the use of or reliance upon these program cost estimates by any person.
 Program costs are subject to change without notice.